andrew/ultimate-awesome/README.md

 - [awesome-tlaplus](https://github.com/kaelzhang81/awesome-tlaplus) - A curated list of TLA+ resources.
 - [awesome-healthmetrics](https://github.com/leandromineti/awesome-healthmetrics) - A curated list of awesome resources at the intersection of healthcare and AI.
 - [awesome-qldb](https://github.com/mlewis7127/awesome-qldb) - A curated list of awesome QLDB guides, development tools, and resources.
+- [Awesome-Electrical-Grid-Mapping](https://github.com/open-energy-transition/Awesome-Electrical-Grid-Mapping) - A curated list of resources in the field of electric grid mapping to improve global open data coverage, harmonization and quality for a sustainable energy transition.
 - [Awesome-ML-Cybersecurity](https://github.com/opensci-hub/Awesome-ML-Cybersecurity) - Machine Learning For Cybersecurity.
 - [awesome-matrix](https://github.com/rodolpheh/awesome-matrix) - A curated list of awesome stuff around Matrix.
 - [awesome-code-benchmark](https://github.com/tongye98/awesome-code-benchmark) - A comprehensive code domain benchmark review of LLM researches.